Parisuton/micko/README.md

 You can also make a shortcut for micko by right-clicking on run_micko.pyw and selecting "Send to" --> "Desktop (create shortcut)".
 You can now double-click the shortcut.

 When you first start micko, you will be prompted with the configuration window.
-After that you should find it in the system tray.
+After that you should find micko in the system tray.
 Search for the micko icon!

 >[!TIP]